biotop/biotop-website-hugo/content/person/roberto-maffulli.md

 +++
 bio = "Roberto studied as a mechanical engineer in Florence where he fell in love with fluid dynamics.
-While there he has worked on vertical axis wind turbines and aeroacoustics of airplane engines before discovering  multidisciplinary optimization systems.
-During his DPhil at Oxford University he studied, using computational fluid dynamics, the coupling between aerodynamics and heat transfer in high pressure turbines.
-He is  now working as a senior research engineer at von Karman Institute for Fluid Dynamics on optimization systems for the design of airplane engines.
-His research interests include: optimization algorithms, machine learning, computational modeling of turbomachinery flows, conjugate heat transfer" date = "2016-06-01T10:58:42+01:00" featured = "roberto.jpg" featuredalt = "alt.png"
+While there, he worked on vertical axis wind turbines and aeroacoustics of airplane engines.
+During his DPhil at Oxford University he studied the coupling between aerodynamics and heat transfer in the hottest components of gas turbines using numerical modelling.
+He has worked at von Karman Institute for Fluid Dynamics on machine learning tools for automated optimization systems and is now a post-doctoral researcher at Oxford University working on multi-scale modelling of unsteady conjugate heat transfer.
+His research interests include: optimization algorithms, machine learning, computational modeling of turbomachinery flows, conjugate heat transfer." date = "2016-06-01T10:58:42+01:00" featured = "roberto.jpg" featuredalt = "alt.png"